 8. Perhaps the most important tip when recruiting staff is to have a solid idea of what you’re looking for at the interview stage.
 Having a clear idea in your mind about the type of person you want in the role will really help to place the perfect person.
 Think about the role from a skills gap point of view, what do you want this person to bring to the role?
 How will they benefit your company going forward?
 It’s not just about their past experiences and credentials as much as it is about their future and where they can go.
 If you think about their future within your company as well as their past, you’ll find yourself with someone capable and willing to achieve within your organisation.

 9. Brush up on your interviewing skills.
 There are lots of great resources online that you can use to help you prepare for the interview and don’t forget to speak to the people the new candidates will be working with; they usually give very pertinent guidance!

 10. Be strategic about concluding the recruitment process.
 Once you have decided on your short-listed applicants, carefully check out their references and qualifications.
 Then as you are negotiating the final details and keeping in touch with your first choice candidate, keep in touch with the runners up too, just in case.
 It’s always a good idea to develop a potential employee pipeline.

 Whether you choose to DIY recruitment or use a flat fee provider like ourselves to give you that little bit more support, we hope that these tips will help you create a more successful recruitment process and therefore hire quality staff to your company.

-If you like this, you may also like these articles:
+If you like this, you may also like these recruitment hints and tips: